 subject areas of synthetic biology with emphasis on

-structural biology will be covered.
-These insights will develop
+nano-technology, and structural biology will be covered.
+These

-creativity and the ability to work across disciplines.
-By
+insights will develop creativity and the ability to work across

-students will acquire practical skills that can be applied to other
+research areas, students will acquire practical skills that can be

-research fields.
-The course will enhance group collaboration and
+applied to other research fields.
+The course will enhance group

 1. Understanding of the basic concepts of synthetic biology.